Master of Social Work (MSW)

 Our curriculum is designed to prepare you to become a culturally informed clinical practitioner through both academic coursework and practical application.
 The program emphasizes lifelong learning, professional development, service, networking, and adherence to the National Association of Social Workers (NASW) Code of Ethics.

 All didactic, lecture-style courses are delivered online, with 900 total field practicum hours.
-You will need to choose one of three career-focused social work specializations: Mental Health, Medical Social Work, and Children, Families, and Aging Services.2
+You will choose electives across three career-focused social work areas of practice: Mental Health, Medical Social Work, and Children, Families, and Aging Services.2

 Current Bachelor of Social Work (BSW) holders may consider our Advanced Standing MSW track.